jcv28/portfolio/README.md

 - *Collaboration*: Fostered greater cross-functional collaboration by automating task assignments and notifications, ensuring all stakeholders were aligned and informed in real-time.

 - *Impact*: Reduced onboarding task completion time by **50%**, enhanced document approval workflows, improved compliance checks, and transformed meetings with impactful data visualizations that drove engagement and actionable insights.

+## *EMPIST - Copilot Implementation

+  Integrated GitHub Copilot into daily operations for our clients to enhance process efficiency.
+Identified key trends within our internal team to streamline manual      workflows, reducing the need for additional IT resources.

+- *Copillot*: Collaborated with the software development team to automate ticket status updates and escalations based on predefined rules.
+A chatbot was integrated into   our Zendesk ticketing system to assist customers with initial troubleshooting and inquiries.

+- *Organization*: efined a streamlined ticket structure and organized team members based on their roles and technical expertise to contribute to the creation of a         script for ticket routing automation..

+ - *Results*: Received positive customer feedback, strengthened relationships with stakeholders, and reduced missed SLAs by approximately **40%**, resulting in savings of **$80K** in salary and benefits.